We worked with adolescent girls to design their own reproductive health sessions. Here's what they taught us.

 Wi'am, 17, reads out loud during a WISE Girls session in Zaatari.
 ALL PHOTOS: Jana Qazzaz/Mercy Corps

 I've been reflecting a lot lately on how society perceives girls before and after they reach puberty and also how we, as women, perceive ourselves.
-The pressures of living up to society's expectations are real and strong — so strong that we internalize them, sometimes without even realizing.
+The pressures of living up to society's expectations are real and strong — so strong that we internalise them, sometimes without even realising.
 This can manifest itself as a lack of confidence and shame, especially when it comes to our bodies.
 It creates a weight on our shoulders that can drag us down.

-I not only recognize this in myself, but I also see it in the girls.
+I not only recognise this in myself, but I also see it in the girls.
 I can relate fully to the girl who told me, "When we are young we wear what we like and play, but when we get older we dress differently and do not go out."
 Women need solidarity with other women, and spaces where they can reclaim their agency and break down power dynamics.

 WISE Girls has been an incredible example of this.
 We wanted to hear directly from the girls about what topics they wanted to discuss and how they wanted to do it.
 So we sat with them on the ground and chatted about their relationships with their bodies, how they understand the changes that happen to them and what they would like to learn.
 We also talked with caregivers and community members, which allowed us to get closer to understanding the needs of the community.